 In summary, the PDCs would minimize negative effects of sediment or turbidity.
 Winter haul could potentially generate the greatest impact to streams occupied by MIS fish.
-By adhering to the PDCs that address wet season haul on roads, the effects would be slightly negative, but not substantial to MIS fish.
-All haul routes would be maintained and closely monitored by the sale administrator, district hydrologist and fish biologist.
+By adhering to the PDCs, the effects would be slightly negative, but not substantial to MIS fish.
+All other haul routes would be maintained and closely monitored by the sale administrator, district hydrologist and fish biologist.
 Monitoring of compliance with wet season haul restrictions would be conducted to minimize turbidity inputs.